Tapojit/HampHack_iOS_App/README.md

 # HampHack_iOS_App
 This is an iOS app dedicated to the event HampHack, a yearly hackathon event in Hampshire College.
 Backend database and authentication (For event organizers only) is implemented in Firebase.
+App is available in App Store.
+Link: https://itunes.apple.com/us/app/hamp-hack-2017/id1222384071?ls=1&mt=8

 # View Controllers
 **Feeds-** Contains social media news for event and will display important announcements during the event.
 Feeds are clickable and will take user to social media posts in an UIWebView.
 Push notifications activated for both.
 A timer counts down to the event's start.
 Another timer will start at the beginning of the event until it is over.
 Swift file: FirstViewController.swift